MrDandycorn/vk-botting/docs/quickstart.rst

    A callback is essentially a function that is called when something happens.
 In our case, the :func:`on_ready` event is called when the bot has finished logging in and setting things up and the :func:`on_message_new` event is called when the bot has received a message.
-4. Since the :func:`on_message_new` event triggers for *every* message received, we have to make sure that we ignore messages from ourselves.
-We do this by checking if the :attr:`Message.from_id` is the same as the :attr:`-Bot.group.id`, negative because group_id is negative in message.
-5. Afterwards, we check if the :class:`Message.text` starts with ``'$hello'``.
+4. Afterwards, we check if the :class:`Message.text` starts with ``'$hello'``.
 If it is, then we reply to the sender with ``'Hello!'``.
-6. Finally, we run the bot with our login token.
+5. Finally, we run the bot with our login token.
 If you need help getting your token or creating a bot, look in the :ref:`vk-intro` section.